vemec/grunt-vmc-versioning/README.md

 # grunt-vmc-versioning v0.1.5 [![Build Status](https://travis-ci.org/vemec/grunt-vmc-versioning.svg?branch=master)](https://travis-ci.org/vemec/grunt-vmc-versioning)

 > Generate md5/sha1/sha256/sha512 hash based on the content of a file and append to it.
+Versioning static assets with Grunt.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`